ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ## Introduction
 In this second part of a two part series, we will be setting up a [Jenkins Shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) to execute our Jenkins jobs.
-Additionally, we will redo the `seed.groovy` file we did in Part 1 to build a regular Pipeline and and Multibranch Pipeline for two services we plan to create jobs for in Jenkins.
+Additionally, we will update `seed.groovy` from Part 1 to build a regular Pipeline and and Multibranch Pipeline for two [JHipster](https://www.jhipster.tech/) services.

 ## Prerequisites
 1. Jenkins set up to use the [Jenkins Job DSL API](https://jenkinsci.github.io/job-dsl-plugin/)
 2. A Shared Library set up for Jenkins to use when creating and running jobs
-3. A couple [JHipster](https://www.jhipster.tech/) Microservices set up
+3. A couple JHipster microservices set up
     * If you have never used JHipster or you need some help, checkout the [JHipster Quick Start](https://www.jhipster.tech/creating-an-app/) to spin up a microservice quickly.

 ## Part 2 Goals
 1. Configure Jenkins to use our Shared Library for executing jobs.
-The `seedJob` has a stand alone configuration to use our Shared Library.
-2. Configure `seed.groovy` to create a Pipeline and Multibranch Pipeline Job per desired service
+2. Configure `seed.groovy` to create a Pipeline and Multibranch Pipeline Job per service
 3. Configure the 2 JHipster microservices to use the `jenkins-shared-library`
 4. Build a new Docker Container that runs the tests in the `*_test` jobs and packages in the `*_deploy` jobs